10thdegree/rethink-scala/functional_specs.md

 #### Agency Fees

 Fees charged by us for our services.
-For this we bill in tiers, usually charging less as more ads are served.
+For this we bill in tiers, usually charging a lower percentage bracket as more ads are served.
 However, there is also a minimum fee charged if not enough ads are served.
 Thus, we minimally have a table of:

-* Range (number of impressions, e.g. "0-10000")
+* Range (of total spend, e.g. "0.00-10000.00")
 * Percentage of Spend (e.g. "15%")

-So we know for what quanity of impressions, what percentage of the total spend to apply.
-However, if there were too few impressions, we want to default to a minimum management fee instead:
+So we know for what amount of total spend, what percentage of that total spend to apply.
+However, if there was too little total spend, we want to default to a minimum management fee instead:

 * Monthly Management Fee: E.g. $750